 The Lovely Bones, Alice Sebold

-The Lovely bones is the unique example in this blog due to the fact that the novels protagonist, Susie Salmon, is dead; she’s watching the living from the other side.
+The Lovely Bones is the unique example in this blog due to the fact that the protagonist of the novel, Susie Salmon, is dead; she’s watching the living from the other side.
 Susie is able to watch her family members deal with her death and the author explores how each member of the Salmon family grieves in different ways.
-At the end of the book Susie draws solace from the way in which those who have mourned her have being brought together and helped each other through the tragedy, displayed here in this quote from the final chapter.
+At the end of the book, Susie draws solace from the way in which those who have mourned her have been brought together and helped each other through the tragedy, displayed here in this quote from the final chapter.

 “These were the lovely bones that had grown around my absence: the connections-sometimes tenuous, sometimes made at great cost, but often magnificent-that happened after I was gone.
 And I began to see things in a way that let me hold the world without me in it.”

 Rudyard Kipling’s The Jungle book uses animal fables to talk about death as a universal experience.
 Mowgli asks the animals, "What’s the most feared thing in the jungle?
 The animal that steps aside for no one is the most feared.
 One said it was the elephant.
 Another said it was the lion.
 Finally, the wise old owl exclaims, 'The most feared thing in the jungle is death.
 It steps aside for no one.'”

 Kipling openly discusses the cycle of life.
 Mowgli does not allow this fear to stop his adventures, death is inevitable and it should not be ignored, rather it should push us to take time to really enjoy our lives and those we hold dear.

 In E. B. White’s Charlotte’s web, we see the eponymous Charlotte understands her own mortality and uses this as her motivation in life.
 Charlotte enjoys her time on earth helping others and creating new life by laying her eggs, but does not fail to take time to soak up her environment, which becomes apparent when she speaks with Wilbur shortly before her death.